 These Rajput men carry traditional weapons while riding atop camels, horses, and elephants.
 There are snake charmers, puppet shows, live folk music and dance performances in this festival.
 Many local Rajasthani folk dancers and singers, who are popular all over the world participate in this festival.

-The main attraction of festival are the performances of Manganiyar folk singers and dancers during the festivals.
+The main attraction of the festival is the performances of Manganiyar folk singers and dancers during the festivals.
 The traditional acrobatic performers are locally known as “Nats” also perform here, their acts are inspired by nomadic acrobats and gymnastic style.
-It is the end of winter season and weather is perfect to enjoy the Desert festival.
+It is the end of the winter season and the weather is perfect to enjoy the Desert festival.

 Goa Carnival Festival